You can lodge a complaint about the clinical care and treatment, professional behaviour or health of a registered medical practitioner in NSW.

 - providing health services that are excessive, unnecessary or not required

-The Council also deal with concerns that a doctor has a health issue or impairment that might cause harm to a member of the public if it is not appropriately managed, such as psychiatric or psychological issue or a problem with alcohol or drugs.
+The Council also deals with concerns that a doctor has a health issue or impairment that might cause harm to a member of the public if it is not appropriately managed, such as psychiatric or psychological issue or a problem with alcohol or drugs.

 Feedback about our work